 Case Law: Matthew Rimmer.
-"Franklin Barley: Patent Law And Plant Breeders' Rights", Murdoch University Electronic Journal of Law, December 2003, Vol. 10, No. 4.
+"Franklin Barley: Patent Law And Plant Breeders' Rights", Murdoch University Electronic Journal of Law, December 2003, Vol. 10.

 The International Convention for the Protection of New Varieties of Plants was revised in Geneva in 1972, 1978 and 1991.
 Both the 1978 and the 1991 Acts set out a minimum scope of protection and offer member States the possibility of taking national circumstances into account in their legislation.